 Below screenshot will show you the list of Tableau Charts that are available charts.

-And the detailed list of Charts in Tableau Desktop are shown below.
+And the detailed list of Charts in Tableau Desktop is shown below.
 Below specified heading are Hyperlinks so, click on it will show you the respective example.

-- Heat Map: This is used to display the data along with colors.
+- Heat Map: This is used to display the data along with colours.

-- Highlight Table: This type of report will help you to compare the categorical data using colors.
+- Highlight Table: This type of report will help you to compare the categorical data using colours.

 - Symbol Maps: Visualize the geographical data using bubbles.

 - Pie Chart: It is very useful to display the High-level data.
 For example, Sales by Country, Region etc.